R1DDL30510/2G/docs/PROJECT_REPORT_2025-09-16.md

 - Before production use, regenerate the report after verifying Docker Desktop, Git, and runtime toolchains are installed and aligned with organizational standards.

 ## Quality, Risk, and Observability
-- **Testing Coverage:** No unit or integration test suites exist yet; quality relies on manual compose smoke checks and context sweeps.
-Introduce pytest/jest scaffolding mirroring future `src/` additions to reduce regression risk.
+- **Testing Coverage:** Structural pytest checks exist but provide no runtime confidence; compose bring-up, API reachability, and PowerShell script behaviour remain untested.
-- **Operational Visibility:** Compose logs (`scripts/compose.ps1 logs`) provide baseline observability.
-Augment with container health checks, GPU telemetry (e.g., `nvidia-smi` sampling), and Qdrant snapshot verification procedures.
+- **Operational Visibility:** Compose logs (`scripts/compose.ps1 logs`) are the only routine insight today.
+GPU telemetry, `nvidia-smi` capture, and evidence exports to `docs/evidence/` have not been established.
-- **Reliability Risks:** Manual GPU toggling, absence of automated sweeps, and missing backup routines for `data/` volumes represent the highest operational risks.
-Document and automate volume backup/restore flows prior to significant usage.
+- **Reliability Risks:** Manual GPU toggling, lack of automated sweeps, empty backup procedures for `data/` volumes, and the `create-all`/GPU profile mismatch are the current blockers.
-- **Security & Compliance:** Secrets are not committed; `.env` stays local.
-Continue reviewing upstream image CVEs before bumping tags and enforce local auth (`OPENWEBUI_AUTH=true`) when exposing beyond localhost.
+- **Security & Compliance:** Secrets are still excluded from version control; maintain diligence around pinned image CVEs and enable `OPENWEBUI_AUTH=true` before exposing services beyond localhost.

 ## Recommended Actions (Prioritized)
-1. Execute a GPU-enabled context sweep (`./scripts/context-sweep.ps1 -Safe -WriteReport`) and archive the results to validate CUDA paths end-to-end.
+1. Update `scripts/model.ps1 create-all` (or document the manual step) so the GPU profile can be recreated alongside the context variants, resolving the inventory mismatch.
-2. Stand up minimal automated smoke tests (e.g., PowerShell Pester scripts for compose lifecycle and API reachability) to catch configuration regressions early.
+2. Execute and automate GPU-enabled context sweeps (`./scripts/context-sweep.ps1 -Safe -WriteReport`) with artifacts published to `docs/evidence/` for traceability.
-3. Build a lightweight backup job for `data/open-webui` and `data/qdrant` directories, documenting restore drills in `docs/`.
+3. Expand automated coverage with runtime pytest probes and Pester suites, wiring results into CI and persisting coverage outputs.
-4. Expand `docs/ARCHITECTURE.md` with deployment diagrams and sequence flows to aid onboarding, and link telemetry/monitoring conventions.
+4. Build and document repeatable backup/restore workflows for `data/open-webui` and `data/qdrant`, including telemetry guidance for GPU and container health.
-5. Schedule periodic reviews of pinned container images, capturing change logs and security notes in future release reports.
+5. Regenerate `docs/ENVIRONMENT.md` after verifying dependencies on an operator host and continue reviewing pinned container image CVEs in future release reports.

 ## Reference Materials
 - Quickstart instructions and stack prerequisites live in `README.md` and `README-G1MvP.md`.